Write better copy: 8 DIY copywriting tips to shine up your business

 shadi-kimchi-22-CyCXgvok-unsplash.jpg

-If you have a right bobby dazzler of a business, but you don’t consider yourself a natural writer - come on in!
+Have a right bobby dazzler of a business but don’t consider yourself a natural writer?
+Come on in!
 You’ve nothing to hide here and you’re certainly not alone.

-There are reams of websites out there for brilliant businesses, let down by copy that just… falls a bit flat.
-Hiring a professional copywriter to spark things up is a great investment, but, that’s not always an option if you’re just starting out and hoping to cut costs.
+Tons of great businesses are let down by website copy that just… falls a bit flat.
+Hiring a professional copywriter to spark things up is a great investment, but that’s not always an option if you’re just starting out and hoping to cut costs.

 To share a little secret: the basics of writing good copy aren’t as hard as you think.
 In fact, you can polish yours up considerably with just a handful of copywriting tricks.

-Are you saying, ‘No!
-Seriously, Corinne.
+Are you saying, ‘Not happening, Corinne!
 I can’t write for all your finest Cornish fudge.’?
-Well, if you care about your copy and the value it can bring to your brand, trust me - you’re already doing way better than you think (but if I can’t persuade you, you could always, y’know, hire a copywriter).
+Trust me - if you care about your copy and the value it can bring to your brand, you’re already way ahead of the curve (but if you really don’t want to DIY, you could always, y’know, hire a copywriter).

 Let’s start with the most classic copywriting tip, and in the interests of keeping it camp, we’ll name our dear customer Babs.

-Babs arrives in all her glory, lands on your website and she wants to know: ‘How will this product/service improve my life?’ and ‘Is it for me?’
+Babs arrives, in all her glory, to your website and she wants to know: ‘How will this product/service improve my life?’ and ‘Is it for me?’

 I know - you’re dying to get into your amazing product and the story behind it.
-But, as you’re writing copy, you should focus on Babs, and put her needs first.
+But, as you’re writing copy, you should think about Babs, and put her needs first.

-• Yes, over your brand story.
+• Prioritise Babs’ needs over your brand story.
 Babs is into the solution to her particular problem and what she’ll get for her dollar - not the history of your CEO or their ‘eureka moment’ and when it struck.
-Your origin story is definitely important (hey, writing About pages is my jam) but it can come later on.
+Your origin story is definitely important (About pages are my jam) but it can come later on.

-• Yes, alongside your features.
+• Consider Babs’ needs alongside your features.
 The features of your ‘thing’ are why you stand out, and what makes you special.
-But if your copy only describes features, our Babs won’t be 100 on whether she wants or needs it.
+But if your copy only describes features, our Babs won’t be 100% sure on whether she wants or needs it.

 ‘The streamlined design of our ergonomic umbrella’ may well be groundbreaking - but so what?